PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

 Why choose PyVRP?
 =================

-PyVRP is one of several open-source vehicle routing solver alternatives, like `VROOM <https://github.com/VROOM-Project/vroom/>`_, `jsprit <https://github.com/graphhopper/jsprit>`_, or implementing a solver yourself using the building blocks provided by `OR-Tools <https://github.com/google/or-tools>`_.
+There are several additional open-source vehicle routing solvers, including `VROOM <https://github.com/VROOM-Project/vroom/>`_, `jsprit <https://github.com/graphhopper/jsprit>`_, or implementing a solver yourself using the building blocks provided by `OR-Tools <https://github.com/google/or-tools>`_.
-Why choose us for your route optimisation, rather than one of those alternatives?
+Why choose PyVRP for your route optimisation, rather than one of those alternatives?
-In this document we try to give a structured answer to this question, by comparing features, and project-specific strengths and weaknesses.
+On this page we try to give a structured answer to this question, by comparing features and project-specific strengths and weaknesses.

 Feature comparison
 ------------------

-Our aim is to provide a neutral and complete overview of each solver's main features.

 .. note::
-   The following table does not include OR-Tools, by design: OR-Tools can be used to implement essentially any feature you'd like, but *you* need to do the implementation.
+   The following table does not include OR-Tools, by design: OR-Tools can be used to implement essentially any feature you want, but *you* need to do the implementation.
    This approach offers tremendous flexibility, at the cost of (significant) implementation work.

 .. list-table::